mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-05.md

 }
 ```

-<small>Here is a function that returns either the Weather component or the Loading Component.</small>
+<small>Here the function returns either the Weather component or the Loading Component depending in weather `isLoaded` is truthy.</small>

 <!-- > -->